I just read the primary spec Iām strongly in support of and itās pretty rock solid for me š šÆ

 This has specifically come up before in the form of āinformal complaintsā against yarnd

-because of the way it permanently stores and archives Twts, so even if you decide you changed your mind, or deleted that line out of your feed, if my pod or @xuu or @abucci@anthony.buc.ci or @eldersnake@we.loveprivacy.club (or any other handful of pods still around?) saw the Twt, itād be permanently archived.
+because of the way it permanently stores and archives Twts, so even if you decide you changed your mind, or deleted that line out of your feed, if my pod or @xuu@txt.sour.is or @abucci@anthony.buc.ci or @eldersnake@we.loveprivacy.club (or any other handful of pods still around?) saw the Twt, itād be permanently archived.

 Yeah Iām curious to find out too beyond just āhere sayā.
 But regardless of whether we should or shouldnāt care about this or should or shouldnāt comply.
 We should IMO.
 Iād have to build something that horrendously violates someoneās rights in another country.